 Know best practices for infant sleep safety

-Follow some basic sleep safety guidelines provided by the American Academy of Pediatrics to help your baby sleep well and to reduce his risk of SIDS (Sudden Infant Death Syndrome):
+Follow some basic sleep safety guidelines provided by the American Academy of Pediatrics to help your baby sleep well and reduce his risk of SIDS (Sudden Infant Death Syndrome):

 - Place your baby on his back to sleep.

 - Your baby should sleep on a firm mattress designed for use by infants.
-With this type of mattress, it’s less likely that your baby will have difficulty breathing if he rolls over and presses his face into the mattress.
+With this type of mattress, it’s less likely that your baby will have difficulty breathing if he rolls over and presses his face into the bed.